We have issued guidance for not-for-profit organisations, which aims to answer questions regularly raised by charities and voluntary organisations.

 Jointly organised by the ICO, Charity Commission and Fundraising Regulator, the conference set out the regulatory requirements and expectations for fundraising bodies and their boards under current and forthcoming data protection legislation.

-Videos from the conference are available in the YouTube playlist below.
+Videos from the conference are available in the YouTube playlist.

-Our recent webinar offers advice to charities about direct marketing, based on our updated guidance - presented by Senior Policy Officer Ian Inman and Senior Enforcement Officer Andy Curry.
+Our webinar offers advice to charities about direct marketing, based on our updated guidance.
 Direct marketing does not just refer to selling products or services to individuals – it includes the promotional and fundraising activities of charities as well.
-For example, a charity contacting individuals to appeal for funds or support for a campaign would be covered by the direct marketing rules.
 Our direct marketing guidance explains what charities and voluntary organisations need to do to comply with electronic marketing regulations and data protection law.
-Charities must follow the same rules around cold calls that apply to any other organisation.
-That means checking whether someone is on the Telephone Preference Service (TPS) list before calling them.
-Where someone is listed on the TPS, charities and fundraising organisations may only call where they have specific permission from the subscriber to do so.

 Requests for personal information